The Decision That Made Everyone Think He Was Crazy

 His first small bet came from a simple observation: he'd spent years at Amazon working with AWS.
 Why not share what he knew?

+He priced it at $65 and launched Christmas Day, 2019.
 Within 14 days, it made $45,000.
 Total earnings would eventually exceed $140,000 from over 7,800 sales.

-The entire project took about 160 hours of work.
+The entire project took about 160 hours.

 ---